-Can 80RPM really make juicing more nutritious and healthy?
-Seems so because the Omega J8003 masticating juicer manages to produce more juice, less froth, drier pulp and a higher nutritional profile.
+Can 80RPM make juicing more nutritious and healthy?
+Seems so because the Omega J8003 masticating juicer manages to produce more juice, less froth, drier pulp, and a higher nutritional profile.
 Compared to high speeds of 1500 to 15,000 RPM, seems just 80 RPM manages to keep the vitamins and enzymes found in fruits and vegetables intact without heating or destroying them.
-The end result of this process is 72 hours storage time.
+The result of this process is 72 hours of storage time.

 About the Omega J8003

 Omega J series masticating juicers are all designed the same with minor changes in construction, the material used and operations.
 The Omega J8003 upon inspection revealed a slightly lower grade construction with a plastic outer body whereas its higher J8005 and J8006 seem to have stronger augers and a stronger base.
 Nevertheless, in tests, it performs at par with the higher models.
 Just as before with other Omega models, I tried out a mixture of cabbage, carrots, apples, and kale together to give it a fair test.
 It took about 5 minutes to make 2 cups of juice and the total ingredients used was almost nothing.

 Had it been a centrifugal juicer, it would have made just half a cup of juice instead.
 Coming to the cleaning up part, it does pose a problem since you have to open the juicer up, clean the auger, clean the filters, remove any remnants of fruit pulp stuck near the pulp collector outlet and then put the entire thing back together.
 But, considering the efficiency and output, this is a minor price to pay.